 Archive: October 2008

-As the price of oil and gas reached record levels this summer, the nation cringed at the thought of pumping $4 a gallon into their oversized cars and SUVs.
+- As the price of oil and gas reached record levels this summer, the nation cringed at the thought of pumping $4 a gallon into their oversized cars and SUVs.
 Americans everywhere are looking for relief from high gas prices.
-Many people are turning to alternative vehicles, such as hybrids and more fuel efficient cars.
-Still, others are cutting back on their travel altogether, combining errands or taking public transportation.
 While many financially strapped Americans look for solutions, many people feel a viable solution already exists in the use of golf carts and neighborhood electric vehicles (NEVs).

-The Las Vegas Review-Journal recently reported that declining home prices have some investors looking for bargains.
+- The Las Vegas Review-Journal recently reported that declining home prices have some investors looking for bargains.
 As prices have dropped 25 percent in the last year and foreclosed properties have flooded the market, a growing, new breed of investors are hitting the streets trying to snatch up deals.
-Many of these new waves of investors are people from other countries looking to take advantage of the weak dollar.
-The mentality among these investors seems to be that there is a growing sense of urgency to buy while prices are low.

-Living a healthy lifestyle during retirement is becoming increasingly popular with today's retirees.
+- Living a healthy lifestyle during retirement is becoming increasingly popular with today's retirees.
 The physical and emotional well-being of retirees is among one of the top concerns facing the retirement age population.
-More than ever, active adult and retirement communities are promoting the affects of a healthy lifestyle.
-While most adults are well aware of the key aspects of healthy living – eating well, physical activity and social stimulation – many are finding it difficult to maintain these attributes in their older age.
+More than ever, active adult and retirement communities are promoting the effects of a healthy lifestyle.

 - Trilogy by Shea Homes ranks highest in customer satisfaction among the largest active adult community home builders for a second consecutive year, according to the J.D.
 Power and Associates' 2008 New-Home Builder Customer Satisfaction Study released last week.
 The